mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 #### Liz Gordon

+In the film, Liz Gordon is Fog Creek's recently hired office manager.
+She's They shush Liz on her birthday

 was the office manager and became head of people at Fog Creek, is now chief people officer of Splash.

 https://splashthat.com/about-us

-They shush Liz on her birthday

 ### Y Combinator people